Which Lavender Plant is Best?

 • Lavender plants have a floral scent, while Russian sage plants have a powerful menthol scent.

-• Lavender plants have a compact, shrubby shape and Russian sage has a tall, airy, somewhat sprawling growth habit.
+• Lavender plants have a compact, shrubby shape and Russian sage has a tall, airy, and somewhat sprawling growth habit.

 purple spikes of the Russian sage plant perovskia